Almaty, Kazakhstan

 3/26/2012 12:00 pm

 Being in Kazakhstan has its ups and downs.
 As you've read my posts, you know Almaty is gray city.
 Flanked by mountains and covered by a neverending smog, Almaty can seem depressing at times.
 Yet, it has its escapes and paradises not too far away.
-Shymbulak, where I went to the mountains is a gorgeous place although it is packed and tends to get overcrowded by early afternoon.
-But if you really want nature, in its purest and unadulterated form, you go to the Kazakh steppe.

-The brushlands of Kazakhstan's Steppe
+The brushlands of Kazakhstan's Steppe |

 Tap for one black mana, cast Dark Ritual.
-Swamp!
+Swamp! |

 Perhaps, similar to the badlands of Colorado and the Dakotas, yet unique in its own fucking way, the Kazakh steppe is practically three separate ecosystems blended together.
 It's part swamp, part brushland, and part desert, with lakes rivers thriving and flowing throughout the region.
 There, to me at least, is nothing like it.

-Rivers of ice anyone?
+Rivers of ice anyone? |

 I went hunting for a few days in Kazakhstan.
 The trip was great - bully, I'd say - or as one of the guys I went along with said, "Super Expedition!"
-My initial fears going into the trip was that everything would be lost in translation and later on I would be Cheneyed in the face.
-My fears soon vanished as I got along with all of the guys on the trip and that the only thing that got Cheneyed were two empty boxes of aloe juice/nectar/water/drank.
+My initial fears going into the trip was that everything would be lost in translation and later on I would be

 Hey guys!
-Shaak (L) Azamet (C) Anwar (R)
+Shaak (L) Azamet (C) Anwar (R) |

 So, we left Almaty around 2:00 am on Thursday and arrived at our destination at some time around 11:30 am.
 What was supposed to have been a four hour drive turned into nearly ten hours as our mighty vehicle, a more than twenty year old Jeep Cherokee Laredo constantly broke down due to radiator issues and the vehicle itself getting stuck in mud - talk about rolling in the deep.
 When we finally arrived to the ranch, we were greeted by the family that was hosting us.
 They split their house into two, one part for themselves while the other is rented out by people like us trying to enjoy a few days in the wild going hunting, fishing, doing whatever.

 Photo-Op while the radiator cools down.
-Zhenet in the center,
+Zhenet in the center, flanked by Shaak (L) and Anwar, the driver (R) |

 After lunch, we settled down our belongings and got ready for the first hunt of the day.
 Our target: ducks on ducks on ducks.
 After gearing up in nearly thigh high waterproof boots, hunting vests, stocking enough ammunition for our three shotguns and, bringing a bottle of vodka and some juice, we set out with our guide to go shoot some ducks.
 As we piled into the car driving the Kazakh steppe in search of suitable duck hunting terrain, I admit I still did not feel completely comfortable with the hunting situation.
 Yet as we got closer to the hunting grounds, I was ready to make a good time out of it all.
 And then the car got stuck in the mud for what seemed to be the twelfth time since we left Almaty.

-our guide, carries the vodka.
-I hold the rear.
+Azamet, our guide, leads the pack.
+Azamet, not our guide, carries the vodka.
+I hold the rear. |

 We disembarked from the Jeep, intent on shooting down some duck.
 Through the swamps and the thick brush we trotted, aiming high and missing out on the action - where the car got stuck left us halfway in between where we wanted to be.
 In between what seemed like forced marches by our guide, Azamet, who shared the same name as one of my hunting companions, we indulged in target practice and vodka.
 The land was barren of civilization except for the occasional dirt road we stumbled upon and empty shotgun shells from previous hunting trips.